hajinlee-lattice/Dasein/le-datacloud/python/README.md

 we create a `*_x.py` wrapper module that contains only arguments definitions and hooks up to a backend module.

+### Logging

+When you run the `datacloud` command, it will log to both console and log files in `/var/log/ledc`.
+Normally console logs at INFO, while file logs at DEBUG and ERROR.

 ### Test

 Add tests to `tests` module.
 Run them by